finn79426/AppworksCTF/README.md

 # Appworks Blockchain CTF

-This challenge have at least 2 bugs, your goal is calls `Logic.isChallengeSolve()` and expect no EVM revert.
+This challenge have at least 2 issues, your goal is calls `Logic.isChallengeSolve()` and expect no EVM revert.

 ```
 git clone --recursive https://github.com/finn79426/AppworksCTF.git